-ProtectMyPublicMedia.org and its third-party vendors also may use web beacons, alone or in conjunction with cookies.
-A web beacon is an electronic image, also known as a single-pixel (1×1) or clear .gif., which can be used to recognize certain information on your computer, such as cookies, or the time and date a page is viewed.
-We may use web beacons on this website from time to time for these and other purposes.
+ProtectMyPublicMedia.org and its third-party vendors also may use web beacons, pixel tags, and other tracking and storage technologies, alone or in conjunction with cookies.
+A web beacon or pixel tag is an electronic image, also known as a clear .gif., which can be used to recognize certain information on your computer, such as cookies, or the time and date a web page or email is viewed.
+We may use web beacons or pixel tags on this website from time to time for these and other purposes.

 Opting Out of Cookies